cognitivetech/ollama-ebook-summary/README.md

 5. This will culminate in a battle between user prompts, where I determine what is the exact best prompt to generate summaries requiring the least post-processing, by me.

+6. These tests will need to be repeated on an iterative basis, for each LLM, and for determining the effectiveness of any refinement in our processes.

 ## Rankings

 When i began testing various LLM variants, `mistral-7b-instruct-v0.1.Q4_K_M` comes as part of PrivateGPT's default setup.
 Here, I've preferred the Q8_0 variants.